A nonlinear quantum neural network framework for entanglement engineering: Conclusion

 \subsection{Pure states random topologies analysis}

-Because each different topology can give rise to a different output state, the first question to answer is ''how many useful topologies may we expect?''.
-To look into this, we run an exploratory Monte Carlo analysis sampling $10^5$ RN topologies, for a 5-qubit and $\ubm_{\rm RN}$ and $\mathcal{U}^{\theta}_{\rm RN}$ models.
+Because each different topology can give rise to a different output state, the first question to answer is ''how many useful topologies may we expect?''
+To dive into this, we run an exploratory Monte Carlo analysis sampling $10^5$ random (rm) topologies, for a 5-qubit and $\ubm_{\rm RN}$ and $\mathcal{U}^{\theta}_{\rm RN}$ models.

-As Fig.\ref{fig:monte carlo} unfolds, the nonlinear components unlock better outcomes, with many more random QNN that can achieve values of MW above 0.8.
-This fact can be leveraged to prepare a training dataset for classical deep learning solutions meant to synthesize optimal topologies.
+As Fig.\ref{fig:monte carlo} unfolds, the nonlinear activation functions allow better outcomes, with many more random QNN that can achieve values of MW above 0.8.
+This result can be leveraged to prepare a training dataset for classical deep learning solutions meant to synthesize optimal topologies.
 We also run a quick analysis for a small noise scenario, where only amplitude damping is considered.
 Again, we confirm that the presence of nonlinear functions is necessary to achieve higher performances; the results are shown in Sec.\ref{Sec:5 noisy qubits}.
-Another natural question that arises is the dependency of the networks on initial conditions and parameter variation, i.e., the $T_{osc/int}$ that describes the physical gate, even though we are in a noiseless case.
+Another natural question that arises is the dependency of the networks on initial conditions and parameter variation, i.e., the $T_{osc}/T_{int}$ that describes the physical gate, even though we are in a noiseless case.
 Results of the noiseless study can be found in \ref{Sec:initial conditions} and show that for this scenario, no dependency is found.

 {\textbf{The topologies of 0.8 threshold --}} As shown in panel (a), the MW value of 0.8 turns out as a threshold, or a specific boundary when a transition occurs.
 We analyze the structure of topologies below 0.8 and found that all of them have at least one wire set (A,B) with $A>B$ and that connect qubits that are not neighbors.
 This will play a critical role in Sec.\,\,\ref{sec:nisq} when the presence of noise will be investigated.